FransBouma/IgcsConnector/README.md

 # IGCS Connector
-Reshade 5.1+ addin to create automated horizontal panorama shots and lightfield shots using IGCS based camera's.
-It also shows live camera information obtained from the game engine.
-It will work with the camera versions listed below as the cameras have to be prepared to work with the connector.
+ReShade 5.8+ addin to perform various actions within ReShade for connected camera tools.
+Features include: create automated horizontal panorama shots and lightfield shots and recording and playback of ReShade shaders during a camera path.
+Additionally, it also shows live camera information obtained from the game engine.
+The documentation page of the camera tools for a particular game on the [Otis Photomode Mods site](https://opm.fransbouma.com) will mention if it supports the IGCSConnector and which version.

 There's no 32bit version as there's no 32bit IGCS camera system prepared with the required API nor will there be in the future.

+Requirements: ReShade 5.8+ with addon support, supported IGCS based camera tools.

 ## How to use
-Place the `Igcsconnector.addon` in the same folder as where the game exe is located.
-This is in most cases the same folder as where the Reshade 5.1+ dll is located.
-Only for games which use Vulkan, the Reshade dll is likely elsewhere.
+Place the `Igcsconnector.addon64` in the same folder as where the game exe is located.
+This is in most cases the same folder as where the ReShade 5.8+ dll is located.
+Only for games which use Vulkan, the ReShade dll is likely elsewhere.
 For Unreal Engine powered games there might be two game exe's: one in the game's installation folder, and one in a folder deeper into that folder, e.g.
 `GameName\Binaries\Win64\GameName-Win64-Shipping.exe`; the IGCS Connector addon has to be in that second folder, in our example:
 `GameName\Binaries\Win64`.
-Reshade has to be placed in that folder as well.
+ReShade has to be placed in that folder as well.

-Be sure to use the Reshade version which supports Addons (so the unsigned version).
-When you start your game, the `Addons` tab in the Reshade gui should show the IGCS Connector information and controls.
+Be sure to use the ReShade version which supports Addons (so the unsigned version).
+When you start your game, the `Addons` tab in the ReShade gui should show the IGCS Connector information and controls.

-To obtain the unsigned Reshade version, go to <https://reshade.me> and click on *Download*, then on the grey button to download the ReShade version with Add-on support.
+To obtain the unsigned ReShade version, go to <https://ReShade.me> and click on *Download*, then on the bottom green button to download the **ReShade version with Add-on support**.

 ## Available features